 Big Sexy takes home the trophy for the second consecutive year.
 For as bad as his 2007 season was, Sexson figured out how to top himself.
 The pride of Vancouver, Washington hit .236 with 12 HR and a David Eckstein-like .382 slugging percentage, while getting cut by both the Mariners and the Yankees.
 Unfortunately, it looks like Richie will have trouble completing the trifecta.

 The A's damn near fielded an entire lineup of LVP's.
-No joke.

 NL LVP